-To make this documentation easier for users, we prefer to have the style of articles be consistent and clear.
-The following guidelines are strongly suggested.
+To make this documentation easier for users, the style of articles should be consistent and clear.
+The following guidelines are best practices and strong suggestions.
 Text found to not be following these Language Style/Grammar guidelines may be edited and corrected at any time.

 See Documentation Quality Guidelines for information about how entries in the documentation should be written and what they should contain.

-If any other usage of “pfSense” or a misspelling of same is found (“PFsense”, “PFSense”, “pfSence”, etc), fix it immediately.
+If any other usage of “pfSense” or a misspelling of same is present in a document (“PFsense”, “PFSense”, “pfSence”, etc), fix it immediately.

 Other special notes for capitalization:

 - Avoid addressing the user directly (“you”, “your”, etc.)

 Rewrite sentences to avoid addressing the user when found.
 Exceptions may be made for quoted/cited text or other unavoidable circumstances.